 It’s not surprising that users of rewards credit cards have been found to spend more on credit than users without rewards cards.
 Many of us regularly use reward programs because they’re so attractive.
 What they fail to understand is that reward programs are not always all they’re cracked up to be, and users often end up paying a huge price.
 No wonder credit cards are the main cause of debt in North America.

-Here are some facts about rewards credit cards that you must know before using any reward programs:
+Here are some facts about rewards credit cards that you should know before using any reward programs:

-- They have a higher average interest rate: Most users of credit cards with reward programs are so focused on receiving the rewards that they fail to see that their credit cards often have a higher than average interest rate.
+- They have a higher-than-average interest rate: Most users of credit cards with reward programs are so focused on receiving the rewards that they fail to see that their credit cards often have a higher-than-average interest rate.
 The higher interest rate usually eliminates the advantage gained from any reward, such as cash back, but users rarely realize this.

-- They may require you to pay more than an item is worth: Users are so eager to earn points that they often fail to realize that they are required to pay more than an item’s worth.
+- They may require you to pay more than an item is worth: Users are so eager to use their points to buy coveted items, that they often fail to realize that they might end up overpaying.
 For example, a cell phone that costs $200 may cost you $300 worth of points.
 This negates any advantage you may have gotten from the program.